esttorhe/xclint/README.md

 - `autocorrect` it tries to correct all the linting issues found.
 - `version` it prints the version of `xcodeprojlint` that you are using.

+### Documentation
+You can check out the documentation on the following [link](https://carambalabs.github.io/xcodeprojlint/index.html).
+The documentation is automatically generated in every release by using [Jazzy](https://github.com/realm/jazzy) from [Realm](https://realm.io).

 ### References